jorgebucaran/hyperapp/README.md

   ])
 ```

 Note that JSX is not required for building applications with Hyperapp.
-You can use hyperscript syntax without a compilation step as shown above.
+You can use <samp>hyperapp.h</samp> directly and without a compilation step as shown above.
 Other alternatives to JSX include [@hyperapp/html](https://github.com/hyperapp/html), [hyperx](https://github.com/substack/hyperx) and [t7](https://github.com/trueadm/t7).

 ## Installation